Lesterpaintstheworld/terminal-velocity/specifications.md

 6. Governance and Regulation
 7. Technological Landscape
 8. Cultural Implications

+### Quality Assessment Criteria
+1. **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
+2. **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
+3. **Character Development**: Assess the depth and growth of characters throughout the narrative.
+4. **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.
+5. **Completeness**: Ensure comprehensive coverage of technical requirements, particularly regarding character interactions and economic models.
+6. **Consistency**: Maintain consistent terminology and naming conventions throughout the document.
+7. **Clarity of Objectives**: Ensure that project objectives are clearly defined and measurable.
 ### Key Research Topics
 1. Universal Basic Compute (UBC) Framework Analysis
 2. AI Economic Decision-Making